5.9 Occupational Safety and Health (OSH)

 d.
 Centers must notify the Environmental Protection Agency (EPA), the Job Corps Regional Director, and the National Office of Job Corps Safety Team leader when a release of hazardous substance occurs.
 A release includes any discharge, spill, or leak into the air, water, or land, as required by 40 CFR 302.

-R11.
+R8.
 Lead

 Centers must comply with federal, state, and local regulations and Job Corps policy regarding lead-containing building materials.
+DFAM is available to provide technical clarification to the Contractor and the Contracting Officer’s Representative.

 Lead was a common paint additive used until 1978.
 Due to the age of many Job Corps center facilities, it is assumed that lead-based paint is present in buildings constructed prior to 1978 unless testing has proven otherwise.
 Centers that plan to disturb a surface that may contain lead must perform dust, air, and/or water sampling to determine the potential for exposure to lead.
 Centers in which there is a potential exposure to lead by students, staff, or young children (in child development or residential facilities) must develop a written lead-based paint compliance program that includes the following: